networkoctopus/Silverletter/README.md

 - macOS style keyboard remapping provided by [Toshy](https://github.com/RedBearAK/Toshy)
 - macOS inspired desktop and Firefox theming from [WhiteSur GTK, Shell, and GDM styling](https://github.com/vinceliuice/WhiteSur-gtk-theme)
-- Setup app that adds/removes these items and can restore the default GNOME Flatpak apps from [Flathub](https://flathub.org/) aswell as replace existing ones with Flathub counterparts (The upstream image replaces the Fedora flatpak repo for Flathub)
+- Setup app that adds/removes these items and can restore the default GNOME Flatpak apps from [Flathub](https://flathub.org/) aswell as replace existing ones with Flathub counterparts (The upstream image exchanges the Fedora flatpak repo for Flathub's)

 ## Hardware compatibility